 The noted Mason and Poet Lauerate of Scotland, Robert Burns, was born on January 25th in 1759.
 Scottish Rite bodies have been celebrating ever since!
 If you're looking for a fun fund-raiser, now is the time to plan your "Burns Night" dinner.
 The St. Louis (MO) Chapter of the KSA will be hosting their seventh fete next month.
 This can be an event to feature bagpipes, Scottish dances, and highland attire.
 By the way, haggas, is optional.
 Make your event as exciting as you wish but don't forget to have some readings of Burns poetry.
 Don't get "hung-up" on the date.
 Any evening in January will work.
 Check here for more details on what the St. Louis Chapter is planning: St Louis Burns Night

-On Saturday, April 29, 2017, the Knights of St. Andrew (KSA) for the Valley of Omaha held a "Masonic Yard Sale," which raised nearly $900 in only four hours!
+A unique idea for a fundraiser...
+The Omaha (NE) KSA Chapter held a "Masonic Yard Sale," which raised nearly $900 in only four hours!
 In the weeks leading up to the event, Scottish Rite members donated books, shirts, watches, lapel pins, jewelry, coats, York Rite chapeaus, swords, mugs, and much more.
 All of the funds raised from the yard sale will go right back into the Valley for the next project!

 Looking for some project ideas?
 Wondering how your KSA Chapter can better support the Valley and related charities?
 Take a look at the current newsletter from the Orient of Maryland.
 These folks are so busy, it make one tired just reading about it...
 Maryland Scottish Rite & KSA.